gtri/upstage/docs/source/user_guide/how_tos/task_networks.rst

 An actor has no limits to the number of Task Networks it can run.
 As long as the Actor's states do not overlap in the networks, they can all run in "parallel".
 Simply keep the network names unique.

-When adding parallel task networks, you can avoid a name clash with :py:meth:`upstage.actor.Actor.suggest_network_name`, and use the resulting name to add the network.
-When you are done with a network, it can be deleted from the actor's attributes using: :py:meth:`upstage.actor.Actor.delete_task_network`.
+When adding parallel task networks, you can avoid a name clash with :py:meth:`upstage_des.actor.Actor.suggest_network_name`, and use the resulting name to add the network.
+When you are done with a network, it can be deleted from the actor's attributes using: :py:meth:`upstage_des.actor.Actor.delete_task_network`.
 The task network will still be allowed to run, so make sure it's in a terminal state first.
 It will de-clutter the task network introspection methods, though.

 See :doc:`Nucleus <nucleus>` and :doc:`State Sharing <state_sharing>` for features related to inter-Task Networks "communication".